stravos97/java-documentation-notes/14-spring-boot/day2/Explanations.md

 1. **Centralizes Business Logic**
    - Without it, business rules would be scattered across controllers
-   - Example: Customer ID validation should happen in one place
+   - Example: Conflict detection and existence checking should happen in one place

 2. **Enables Proper Transaction Management**
    - Transactions should begin and end at the service level